ssalonen/libcec-sys/README.md

 This crate works with `libcec` v4.x, v5.x and v6.x (latest version as time of writing).
 During the build we try to find `libcec` system library installation using `pkg-config` and compilation using default C compiler (`cc` crate).

-As a fallback, static `libcec` (v6.0.2) is downloaded from [ssalonen/libcec-static-builds](https://github.com/ssalonen/libcec-static-builds/releases/tag/libcec-v6.0.2).
-Note that the supported targets is more limited with static builds.
-It might also might not have the relevant libcec features enabled, e.g. Raspberry Pi native CEC module support.
+As a fallback, static pre-built `libcec` (v6.0.2) is downloaded from [ssalonen/libcec-static-builds](https://github.com/ssalonen/libcec-static-builds/releases/tag/libcec-v6.0.2-202412-1).
+Most common targets are supported.

 There are `vendored` and `static` feature to allow more explicit control.
 There are also `LIBCEC_VENDORED` and `LIBCEC_STATIC` environment variables, just set them to value `1`.